fbpatel/speech_recognition/README.md

 In the folder, run python setup.py install.
 Requirements

-To use all of the functionality of the library, you should have:

-    Python 2.6, 2.7, or 3.3+ (required)
-    PyAudio 0.2.11+ (required only if you need to use microphone input, Microphone) PocketSphinx (required only if you need to use the Sphinx recognizer, recognizer_instance.recognize_sphinx) Google API Client Library for Python (required only if you need to use the Google Cloud Speech API, recognizer_instance.recognize_google_cloud)
-    FLAC encoder (required only if the system is not x86-based Windows/Linux/OS X)

-The following requirements are optional, but can improve or extend functionality in some situations:

-    On Python 2, and only on Python 2, some functions (like recognizer_instance.recognize_bing) will run slower if you do not have Monotonic for Python 2 installed.
-    If using CMU Sphinx, you may want to install additional language packs to support languages like International French or Mandarin Chinese.

-The following sections go over the details of each requirement.
 Python

 The first software requirement is Python 2.6, 2.7, or Python 3.3+.
 This is required to use the library.
 PyAudio (for microphone users)

-PyAudio is required if and only if you want to use microphone input (Microphone).
-PyAudio version 0.2.11+ is required, as earlier versions have known memory management bugs when recording from microphones in certain situations.

-If not installed, everything in the library will still work, except attempting to instantiate a Microphone object will raise an AttributeError.
+If you want to use audio input from microphones, PyAudio is also necessary.
+If not installed, the library will still work, but Microphone will not be defined.

-The installation instructions on the PyAudio website are quite good - for convenience, they are summarized below:
+The installation instructions are quite good as of PyAudio v0.2.9.
+For convenience, they are summarized below:

     On Windows, install PyAudio using Pip: execute pip install pyaudio in a terminal.

     On Debian-derived Linux distributions (like Ubuntu and Mint), install PyAudio using APT: execute sudo apt-get install python-pyaudio python3-pyaudio in a terminal.
-            If the version in the repositories is too old, install the latest release using Pip: execute sudo apt-get install portaudio19-dev python-all-dev python3-all-dev && sudo pip install pyaudio (replace pip with pip3 if using Python 3).
+            If you want to use the latest version of PyAudio rather than the version in the repositories, you can install the latest release using Pip: execute sudo apt-get install portaudio19-dev python-all-dev python3-all-dev && pip install pyaudio (replace pip with pip3 if using Python 3).

     On OS X, install PortAudio using Homebrew: brew install portaudio.
 Then, install PyAudio using Pip: pip install pyaudio.
     On other POSIX-based systems, install the portaudio19-dev and python-all-dev (or python3-all-dev if using Python 3) packages (or their closest equivalents) using a package manager of your choice, and then install PyAudio using Pip: pip install pyaudio (replace pip with pip3 if using Python 3).

-PyAudio wheel packages for common 64-bit Python versions on Windows and Linux are included for convenience, under the third-party/ directory in the repository root.
-To install, simply run pip install wheel followed by pip install ./third-party/WHEEL_FILENAME (replace pip with pip3 if using Python 3) in the repository root directory.
+PyAudio wheel packages for 64-bit Python 2.7, 3.4, and 3.5 on Windows and Linux are included for convenience, under the third-party/ directory.
+To install, simply run pip install wheel followed by pip install ./third-party/WHEEL_FILENAME (replace pip with pip3 if using Python 3) in the SpeechRecognition folder.
 PocketSphinx-Python (for Sphinx users)

 PocketSphinx-Python is required if and only if you want to use the Sphinx recognizer (recognizer_instance.recognize_sphinx).

-PocketSphinx-Python wheel packages for 64-bit Python 2.7, 3.4, and 3.5 on Windows are included for convenience, under the third-party/ directory.
+PocketSphinx-Python wheel packages for 64-bit Python 2.7, 3.4, and 3.5 on Windows and Linux are included for convenience, under the third-party/ directory.
 To install, simply run pip install wheel followed by pip install ./third-party/WHEEL_FILENAME (replace pip with pip3 if using Python 3) in the SpeechRecognition folder.

-On Linux and other POSIX systems (such as OS X), follow the instructions under "Building PocketSphinx-Python from source" in Notes on using PocketSphinx for installation instructions.

 Note that the versions available in most package repositories are outdated and will not work with the bundled language data.
 Using the bundled wheel packages or building from source is recommended.

-See Notes on using PocketSphinx for information about installing languages, compiling PocketSphinx, and building language packs from online resources.
-This document is also included under reference/pocketsphinx.rst.
-Google API Client Library for Python (for Google Cloud Speech API users)

-Google API Client Library for Python is required if and only if you want to use the Google Cloud Speech API (recognizer_instance.recognize_google_cloud).

-If not installed, everything in the library will still work, except calling recognizer_instance.recognize_google_cloud will raise an RequestError.

-According to the official installation instructions, the recommended way to install this is using Pip: execute pip install google-api-python-client (replace pip with pip3 if using Python 3).

-Alternatively, you can perform the installation completely offline from the source archives under the ./third-party/Source code for Google API Client Library for Python and its dependencies/ directory.
+Installing other languages

+By default, SpeechRecognition's Sphinx functionality supports only US English.
+Additional language packs are also available, but not included due to the files being too large:

+    Metropolitan French
+    Mandarin Chinese

+To install a language pack, download the ZIP archives and extract them directly into the module install directory (you can find the module install directory by running python -c "import speech_recognition as sr, os.path as p; print(p.dirname(sr.__file__))").

+Once installed, you can simply specify the language using the language parameter of recognizer_instance.recognize_sphinx.
+For example, French would be specified with "fr-FR" and Mandarin with "zh-CN".
+Building PocketSphinx-Python from source

+    On Windows:
+            Install Python, Pip, SWIG, and Git, preferably using a package manager.

+            Install the necessary compilers suite (here's a PDF version in case the link goes down) for compiling modules for your particular Python version:
+                    Microsoft Visual C++ Compiler for Python 2.7 for Python 2.7.
+                    Visual Studio 2015 Community Edition for Python 3.5.
+                    The installation process for Python 3.4 is outlined in the article above

+            Add the folders containing the Python, SWIG, and Git binaries to your PATH environment variable.
+            Reboot to apply changes.

+            If not using Python 2.7, install PocketSphinx using Pip: execute pip install pocketsphinx in a terminal.
+Otherwise:
+                    Download the full PocketSphinx-Python source code by running git clone --recursive https://github.com/bambocher/pocketsphinx-python.
+                    Download [msinttypes](https://code.google.com/archive/p/msinttypes/) and copy inttypes.h and stdint.h from it into the sphinxbase/include/sphinxbase folder under the project root folder.
+This is necessary because the MSVC compiler version used for Python 2.7 is missing a lot of C99 features; msinttypes implements the important ones that Sphinx needs.
+                    Run python setup.py install to compile and install PocketSphinx.

+    On any Debian-derived Linux distributions (like Ubuntu and Mint):
+            Run sudo apt-get install python python-all-dev python-pip build-essential swig git for Python 2, or sudo apt-get install python3 python3-all-dev python3-pip build-essential swig git for Python 3.
+            Run pip install pocketsphinx for Python 2, or pip3 install pocketsphinx for Python 3.

+    On other POSIX-based systems:
+            Install Python, Pip, SWIG, and Git, preferably using a package manager.
+            Install PocketSphinx-Python using Pip: pip install pocketsphinx.

+To build an installable wheel package (like the ones included with this project) instead of just installing, run git clone --recursive https://github.com/bambocher/pocketsphinx-python && cd pocketsphinx-python && python setup.py bdist_wheel instead of pip install pocketsphinx/python setup.py install.
+The resulting Wheel will be found in the dist folder of the PocketSphinx-Python project directory.
+Notes on the structure of the language data

+    Every language has its own folder under /speech_recognition/pocketsphinx-data/LANGUAGE_NAME/, where LANGUAGE_NAME is the IETF language tag, like "en-US" (US English) or "en-GB" (UK English).
+            For example, the US English data is stored in /speech_recognition/pocketsphinx-data/en-US/.
+            The language parameter of recognizer_instance.recognize_sphinx simply chooses the folder with the given name.

+    Languages are composed of 3 parts:

+            An acoustic model /speech_recognition/pocketsphinx-data/LANGUAGE_NAME/acoustic-model/, which describes how to interpret audio data.
+                    Acoustic models can be downloaded from the CMU Sphinx files.
+These are pretty disorganized, but instructions for cleaning up specific versions are listed below.
+                    All of these should be 16 kHz (broadband) models, since that's what the library will assume is being used.

+            A language model /speech_recognition/pocketsphinx-data/LANGUAGE_NAME/language-model.lm.bin (in CMU binary format).
+            A pronounciation dictionary /speech_recognition/pocketsphinx-data/LANGUAGE_NAME/pronounciation-dictionary.dict, which describes how words in the language are pronounced.

+Notes on building the language data from source

+    All of the following points assume a Debian-derived Linux Distibution (like Ubuntu or Mint).
+    To work with any complete, real-world languages, you will need quite a bit of RAM (16 GB recommended) and a fair bit of disk space (20 GB recommended).

+    SphinxBase is needed for all language model file format conversions.
+We use it to convert between *.dmp DMP files (an obselete Sphinx binary format), *.lm ARPA files, and Sphinx binary *.lm.bin files:
+            Install all the SphinxBase build dependencies with sudo apt-get install build-essential automake autotools-dev autoconf libtool.
+            Download and extract the SphinxBase source code.
+            Follow the instructions in the README to install SphinxBase.
+Basically, run sh autogen.sh --force && ./configure && make && sudo make install in the SphinxBase folder.

+    Pruning (getting rid of less important information) is useful if language model files are too large.
+We can do this using IRSTLM:
+            Install all the IRSTLM build dependencies with sudo apt-get install build-essential automake autotools-dev autoconf libtool
+            Download and extract the ``IRSTLM source code <https://github.com/irstlm-team/irstlm/archive/master.zip>`__.
+            Follow the instructions in the README to install IRSTLM.
+Basically, run sh regenerate-makefiles.sh --force && ./configure && make && sudo make install in the IRSTLM folder.
+            If the language model is not in ARPA format, convert it to the ARPA format.
+To do this, ensure that SphinxBase is installed and run sphinx_lm_convert -i LANGUAGE_MODEL_FILE_GOES_HERE -o language-model.lm -ofmt arpa.
+            Prune the model using IRSTLM: run prune-lm --threshold=1e-8 t.lm pruned.lm to prune with a threshold of 0.00000001.
+The higher the threshold, the smaller the resulting file.
+            Convert the model back into binary format if it was originally not in ARPA format.
+To do this, ensure that SphinxBase is installed and run sphinx_lm_convert -i language-model.lm -o LANGUAGE_MODEL_FILE_GOES_HERE.

+    US English: /speech_recognition/pocketsphinx-data/en-US/ is taken directly from the contents of PocketSphinx's US English model.

+    Metropolitan French: /speech_recognition/pocketsphinx-data/fr-FR/:
+            /speech_recognition/pocketsphinx-data/fr-FR/language-model.lm.bin is fr-small.lm.bin from the Sphinx French language model.
+            /speech_recognition/pocketsphinx-data/fr-FR/pronounciation-dictionary.dict is fr.dict from the Sphinx French language model.
+            /speech_recognition/pocketsphinx-data/fr-FR/acoustic-model/ is extracted from cmusphinx-fr-5.2.tar.gz in the Sphinx French acoustic model.

+            To get better French recognition accuracy at the expense of higher disk space and RAM usage:
+                    Download fr.lm.gmp from the Sphinx French language model.
+                    Convert from DMP (an obselete Sphinx binary format) to ARPA format: sphinx_lm_convert -i fr.lm.gmp -o french.lm.bin.
+                    Replace /speech_recognition/pocketsphinx-data/fr-FR/language-model.lm.bin with french.lm.bin created in the previous step.

+    Mandarin Chinese: /speech_recognition/pocketsphinx-data/zh-CN/:

+            /speech_recognition/pocketsphinx-data/zh-CN/language-model.lm.bin is generated as follows:
+                    Download zh_broadcastnews_64000_utf8.DMP from the Sphinx Mandarin language model.
+                    Convert from DMP (an obselete Sphinx binary format) to ARPA format: sphinx_lm_convert -i zh_broadcastnews_64000_utf8.DMP -o chinese.lm -ofmt arpa.
+                    Prune with a threshold of 0.00000004 using prune-lm --threshold=4e-8 chinese.lm chinese.lm.
+                    Convert from ARPA format to Sphinx binary format: sphinx_lm_convert -i chinese.lm -o chinese.lm.bin.
+                    Replace /speech_recognition/pocketsphinx-data/zh-CN/language-model.lm.bin with chinese.lm.bin created in the previous step.

+            /speech_recognition/pocketsphinx-data/zh-CN/pronounciation-dictionary.dict is zh_broadcastnews_utf8.dic from the Sphinx Mandarin language model.
+            /speech_recognition/pocketsphinx-data/zh-CN/acoustic-model/ is extracted from zh_broadcastnews_16k_ptm256_8000.tar.bz2 in the Sphinx Mandarin acoustic model.
+            To get better Chinese recognition accuracy at the expense of higher disk space and RAM usage, simply skip step 3 when preparing zh_broadcastnews_64000_utf8.DMP.

 FLAC (for some systems)

 A FLAC encoder is required to encode the audio data to send to the API.
-If using Windows (x86 or x86-64), OS X (Intel Macs only, OS X 10.6 or higher), or Linux (x86 or x86-64), this is already bundled with this library - you do not need to install anything.
+If using Windows, OS X, or Linux on an i385-compatible architecture, the encoder is already bundled with this library - you do not need to install anything else.

 Otherwise, ensure that you have the flac command line tool, which is often available through the system package manager.
-For example, this would usually be sudo apt-get install flac on Debian-derivatives, or brew install flac on OS X with Homebrew.
-Monotonic for Python 2 (for faster operations in some functions on Python 2)

-On Python 2, and only on Python 2, if you do not install the Monotonic for Python 2 library, some functions will run slower than they otherwise could (though everything will still work correctly).

-On Python 3, that library's functionality is built into the Python standard library, which makes it unnecessary.

-This is because monotonic time is necessary to handle cache expiry properly in the face of system time changes and other time-related issues.
-If monotonic time functionality is not available, then things like access token requests will not be cached.

-To install, use Pip: execute pip install monotonic in a terminal.
+In summary, this library requires:

+    Python 2.6, 2.7, or 3.3+
+    PyAudio (required only if you need to use microphone input) PocketSphinx (required only if you need to use the Sphinx recognizer) FLAC encoder (required only if the system is not x86-based Windows/Linux/OS X)

 Troubleshooting
+The Microphone class is missing/not defined!

+This class is not defined when PyAudio is not available.

+Make sure you have PyAudio installed, and make sure you can import it correctly.
+Test this out by opening a Python console (make sure to use the same version you're running your program with!) and typing in import pyaudio.
+If you get an error, PyAudio is not installed or not configured correctly.

+See the "Requirements" section for more information about installing PyAudio.
-The recognizer tries to recognize speech even when I'm not speaking, or after I'm done speaking.
+The recognizer tries to recognize speech even when I'm not speaking.

 Try increasing the recognizer_instance.energy_threshold property.
 This is basically how sensitive the recognizer is to when recognition should start.
 Higher values mean that it will be less sensitive, which is useful if you are in a loud room.

 This value depends entirely on your microphone or audio data.
 There is no one-size-fits-all value, but good values typically range from 50 to 4000.

-Also, check on your microphone volume settings.
-If it is too sensitive, the microphone may be picking up a lot of ambient noise.
-If it is too insensitive, the microphone may be rejecting speech as just noise.
 The recognizer can't recognize speech right after it starts listening for the first time.

 The recognizer_instance.energy_threshold property is probably set to a value that is too high to start off with, and then being adjusted lower automatically by dynamic energy threshold adjustment.
 Before it is at a good level, the energy threshold is so high that speech is just considered ambient noise.